GraceJ0105/pixi-project/README.md

 - Animating with the ticker
 - Working with containers
 - Handling basic interaction
 - Understanding transparency and layering
+- Animating sprites

 This project is purely for learning and experimentation.